 There are lots of free apps that can help with putting your living room together such as Houzz and Hutch.
-Each helps you get the style and look you want.
+Each enables you to get the style and look you want.
 Give them a try if you need help with the decor of your living room.

-- Use the largest rug size for your living room so that most of your furniture sit on it.
+- Use the largest rug size for your living room so that most of your furniture sits on it.
 This helps anchor your pieces.
 Click here for a guide to help you.

 - Raise curtain rods high to make the room look bigger.
 Click here to learn more about curtain placement.

 - Before hanging framed pictures, create cutouts of the same size for each frame.
 Then lay cutouts on the floor and move them around to create an arrangement you like.
 Click here to see different arrangements you can try.

 Ok, let’s get started on organizing your living room and make it a welcome place for your family and visitors.

 Know someone who could use this post?
 Use the share buttons above and below this post to help them out with their living room organization.

 So, how do you organize your living room?
 Is there something you have trouble organizing?
 Let us know by commenting below.